CesiumLabs/canvacord.py/README.md

 - If you are only seeing the warning, please access the async_session attr from Canvacord and close it yourself, as seen in quick start.
 You may also use a context manager, as well seen in quick-start.

+### Where can I get support?
+- Please join this discord and head over to #canvacord-py, https://discord.gg/34VH3yPfkY